mbovel/relaxng-to-json-schema/test/README.md

+Source code is automatically tested against test cases in the `examples` directory using [Node.js](https://nodejs.org/en/) and [Mocha](https://mochajs.org/).

-## ECMAScript modules interoperability with CommonJS
+## Note about ECMAScript modules interoperability with CommonJS

 Code in the `src` folder uses the new ECMAScript modules syntax to define modules.
 This is the official standard format to package JavaScript code for reuse, and will eventually be fully supported in all browsers and Node.js.

 However, ECMAScript modules are *still* experimental in Node.js.
-Currently, in order to be able to use them with Mocha.js (which imports tests using CommonJS `require` function), we need to make our tests a CommonJS module and import our ECMAScript modules using a dynamic import (`import(...)`).
+Currently, in order to be able to use them with Mocha (which imports tests using CommonJS `require` function), we need to make our tests a CommonJS module and import our ECMAScript modules using a dynamic import (`import(...)`).
 We use the `before` hook from Mocha to do

 See: